Every Purchase Benefits the Ocean

-We are proud to give 1% of all our proceeds to the Papahānaumokuākea Marine Debris Project, created to protect the sensitive wildlife and critical habitats of the Papahānaumokuākea Marine National Monument from the threats of marine debris and towards maintenance of its many significant Hawaiian cultural sites.
+We are proud that we have given and continue to give 1% of all proceeds to the Papahānaumokuākea Marine Debris Project since day one of operations in 2012.
+This project was created to protect the sensitive wildlife and critical habitats of the Papahānaumokuākea Marine National Monument from the threats of marine debris and towards maintenance of its many significant Hawaiian cultural sites.

 Papahānaumokuākea Marine National Monument is the single largest conservation area under the U.S. flag and one of the largest marine conservation areas in the world and was inscribed as a mixed (natural and cultural) World Heritage Site.
 It covers an area of 582,578 square miles.